Legal

 - (b) the Tutor's first name plus the initial letter of their surname, followed by a full stop (e.g. "Sarah H.").

-3.3 Tutors may not display their full surname on their public Profile.
+3.3 Tutors may not display their full name on their public Profile.
 The platform's finder's-fee model relies on the on-platform introduction being the valuable thing the Student is paying for; full names render that easy to skip with a Google search and undercut the model for everyone.
 This is a deliberate platform-economics measure rather than a tutor-privacy measure.
-Where a Tutor has a clear professional reason to use their full name (for example, a published author whose surname is part of their professional identity), they may request an exception under section 11 below; exceptions are recorded and reviewed individually.

 3.5 The Display Name is locked at first publication.
 A Tutor cannot change their Display Name directly through the profile editor.
-Genuine changes — for example, following a deed poll, marriage, divorce, or gender transition — are made through the dispute process described in section 11.
+Genuine changes, for example, following a deed poll, marriage, divorce, or gender transition, are made through the dispute process described in section 12.

 3.6 The Display Name must not contain: business or trading names; promotional language; references to other platforms or services; rating, ranking, or award claims; emoji, decorative characters, or non-alphabetic punctuation outside the formats permitted in clause 3.2.